Program Outcomes (PO)

 Program Specific Outcomes

-- Able to measure, model and manipulate properties of biological systems at the cellular and molecular level so as to produce sustainable bioproducts that address environmental and ethical standards.
+- To measure, model and manipulate properties of biological systems at the cellular and molecular level so as to produce sustainable products that address environmental and ethical standards